 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Cromm are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Cromm include: Crump, Crumpe, Crompe, Crum, Crummey, Crumb, Crumbe, Crombe, Crom, Cromm, Cromp, Crumm, Crommey, Crummie, Crummy, Crommie and many more.

 Early Notables of the Cromm family (pre 1700)

-More information is included under the topic Early Cromm Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Cromm Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cromm family to Ireland

 Some of the Cromm family moved to Ireland, but this topic is not covered in this excerpt.